kno2502/amazon-associates-link-builder/readme.txt

 You can see your earnings and other reports from the respective country Associates Portal under "Amazon Associates Link Builder" section.

 == Changelog ==

+= 1.6.0 - March 14, 2018 =
+* Added Impressions data in reports shown on respective associates website.
+This will work only for ads rendered after upgrade to this release.

 = 1.5.4 - January 26, 2018 =
 * Fix: In case of failed call to Product-Advertising API, Fatal error thrown.